-While competitive and alert, Ekpre-Olomu is not an elite cover corner.
-He possesses enough athleticism to remain at the position in the NFL but relies on vision, timing and hand-eye coordination rather than extraordinary speed or fluidity to shut down opponents, demonstrating the ability to play off, press and zone coverage with the Ducks.
-Ekpre-Olomu possesses broad shoulders and a well-built frame overall and is sound in run-support, making him one of the better all-around cornerback prospects in the country. - Rob Rang, NFLDraftScout.com
+While competitive and alert, Ekpre-Olomu isn't necessarily the shoo-in first round prospect that his hype may lead one to believe.
+He lacks prototype size and relies on vision, timing and hand-eye coordination rather than extraordinary speed or fluidity to shut down opponents.
+He possesses broad shoulders and a well-built frame, overall and is sound in run-support, traits that could make him one of the country's best all-around cornerbacks but one perhaps best suited to playing the nickel in the NFL. - Rob Rang, NFLDraftScout.com

 06/05/2014 - ROB RANG'S MAY 15, 2014 TOP 32 BIG BOARD: 17.
 Ifo Ekpre-Olomu, CB, 5-10, 185, Sr., Oregon: Instinctive, athletic and tough in run support, Ekpre-Olomu has stood out in the pass-heavy Pac-12 throughout his career.
 He doesn't have the frame scouts would prefer, but the tape doesn't lie. - Rob Rang, NFLDraftScout.com

 05/22/2014 - 2014 LOTT IMPACT TROPHY WATCH LIST: Ifo Ekpre-Olomu, CB, Oregon...has been selected one of 42 nominees for the 2014 Lott IMPACT Trophy.
 Now in its 11th year, the Lott IMPACT Trophy goes to the college football defensive player who has the biggest IMPACT on his team both on and off the field.
 IMPACT is an acronym for Integrity, Maturity, Performance, Academics, Community and Tenacity. - The Pacific Club IMPACT Foundation